Flooding, Hurricanes, and Drought Disrupt Otherwise Strong Vegetable and Dry Pulse Markets

 Exports of U.S. vegetables increase moderately while pulses exports see rapid growth

-The U.S. vegetable trade deficit widened in 2016 as a strong dollar and weak global demand continued to slow export growth.
+The U.S. vegetables trade deficit widened in 2016 as a strong dollar and weak global demand continued to slow export growth.
 In 2016, fresh vegetable exports rose 6 percent to 4.2 billion pounds over the previous year and processing vegetable exports fell 1 percent to 17.1 billion pounds.

 During the same period, strong demand for pulses drove exports up by nearly 21 percent.
 Expansion in dry pea, lentil, and chickpea cultivation has been spurred by strong demand from export markets, notably, from an increasingly important trading partner, India.
 In 2015 and 2016, the monsoon season in India brought below-average precipitation and resulted in a relatively small pulse crop harvest.
 To supplement domestic production, the Indian Government and private traders expanded imports of many sustenance goods, including wheat and pulses such as lentils.
 Traditional suppliers Canada and Australia also benefited from growth in trade with India; however, the United States emerged as an important secondary provider of largely high-quality green and yellow lentils.